IgnisDa/ryot/README.md

 - Existing solutions do not have very good UI.
 - Pretty graphs and summaries make everyone happy.
 Ryot aims to have a lot of them.
-- There is a lack of a good selfhosted fitness and health tracking solution.
+- There is a lack of a good self-hosted fitness and health tracking solution.
 - Ryot consumes very little memory (around 10MB idle eyeballing `docker stats`), something that is significantly useful in RAM constrained environments.